thexqin/facade-inspection-costing/README.md

 ## 4\.
 Python Quantification Script (NumPy & Pandas)

-Create a script that reads the JSON output from Ollama and processes it using the calculated scale factor.
-You can run this script either on local PC or upload the JSON data to **Google Colab** to leverage its cloud resources for batch processing and visualization.
+Create a script that reads the JSON output from Ollama and processes it using the calculated scale factor. we can run this script either on local PC or upload the JSON data to **Google Colab** to leverage its cloud resources for batch processing and visualization.

 ### A. Area Measurement (Square Feet)